mmertsock/mmertsock.github.io/_posts/2015-09-07-twisted-branch.markdown

 I took off alone down the hill (the only really downhill aid station exit), scrambled up the last bit of trail I knew in this area (a nice boost to know the steep climb wouldn't last long), and followed a short road stretch before entering Pigtail Hollow.
 The short road section turned into a long one, and I realized I probably missed a turn.
 Backtracked a bit and found the turn, and ducked back into the woods.
 These were deep woods, and I was glad to have a built a reserve of strength and positive energy, as this area would definitely have been much harder otherwise.

+The horse flies found us somewhere in Urbana forest and were relentlessly circling ever since.
+I resorted to carrying a stick and swatting at them as they passed, but dropped the stick near the aid stations so I wouldn't look ridiculous.

 Just as things were starting to feel long and difficult, I caught up with Wookie (who I later learned used Twisted Branch as the kickoff to a 45-day trail running [adventure][Wookie]) and Jeremy, and hung with them for a while.
 We had been passing each other all day, and now spent the next couple of miles together, supporting each other through the long remainder of Pigtail Hollow and the descent to the road crossing, passing the time with conversation.
 As the descent steepened, the knee pain increased, so I passed them and sped down the hill to get it over with quicker.

 After the road crossing was the 50-mile mark, a water cache and then a wall of a climb, 350 ft straight up, and I pushed pretty hard.
 I was ready to finish this race.
 The ultra math kicked in, counting down the remaining miles and hours with aggressive rounding down.
 There were still a few unfamiliar miles to the next aid station and the leg pain was spreading, so I could have lost momentum running alone here, but Mike was out taking photos and then I caught sight of another runner and made an effort to really race and try to pass her.
 This dumped me down into the next aid station a few places up.